sascha-andres/webbuild/README.md

 Doing this will speed up the build process.

-#### Custom base directory

-If your base directory follows not the convention use the environment variable `SETBASEDIR` to change it.

 ## ONBUILD ##

 There are two ONBUILD trigger.
 They copy `prebuild.sh` respectively `postbuild.sh` into the newly image.
 Therefore